webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 ### `setLocalDescription`

-`setLocalDescription` commits any requested changes. `addTrack`, `createDataChannel` and similar calls are all temporary until this call. `setLocalDescription` is called with the value generated by `createOffer`.
+`setLocalDescription` commits any requested changes.
+The calls `addTrack`, `createDataChannel`, and similar calls are temporary until this call. `setLocalDescription` is called with the value generated by `createOffer`.

-Usually, after this call, you will send the offer to the remote peer, and they will call `setRemoteDescription` with it.
+Usually, after this call, you will send the offer to the remote peer, who will use it to call `setRemoteDescription`.

 ### `setRemoteDescription`

-`setRemoteDescription` is how we inform the local agent about the remote candidates' state.
+`setRemoteDescription` is how we inform the local agent about the state of the remote candidates'.
 This is how the act of 'Signaling' is done with the JavaScript API.

 When `setRemoteDescription` has been called on both sides, the WebRTC Agents now have enough info to start communicating Peer-To-Peer (P2P)!

 ### `addIceCandidate`

-`addIceCandidate` allows a WebRTC agent to add more remote ICE Candidates whenever they want.
+`addIceCandidate` allows a WebRTC agent to add more remote ICE Candidates at any time.
 This API sends the ICE Candidate right into the ICE subsystem and has no other effect on the greater WebRTC connection.

 ### `ontrack`

-`ontrack` is a callback that is fired when an RTP packet is received from the remote peer.
+`ontrack` is a callback fired when an RTP packet is received from the remote peer.
 The incoming packets would have been declared in the Session Description that was passed to `setRemoteDescription`.

 WebRTC uses the SSRC and looks up the associated `MediaStream` and `MediaStreamTrack`, and fires this callback with these details populated.

 ### `oniceconnectionstatechange`

-`oniceconnectionstatechange` is a callback that is fired that reflects the state of the ICE Agent.
-When you have network connectivity or when you become disconnected this is how you are notified.
+`oniceconnectionstatechange` is a callback that is fired which reflects a change in the state of an ICE Agent.
+When you have a change in network connectivity this is how you are notified.
 ### `onconnectionstatechange`

 `onconnectionstatechange` is a combination of ICE Agent and DTLS Agent state.
 You can watch this to be notified when ICE and DTLS have both completed successfully.